Orijen Original Adult Dry Dog Food · โ˜… 4.7 Top Pick Premium Check price on Amazon →

 Both are made by Champion Petfoods.
 Acana sits a tier below Orijen in animal-ingredient inclusion: Acana Singles is a single-protein limited-ingredient recipe at 50 percent meat inclusion, while Orijen Original is a multi-protein recipe at 85 percent animal inclusion with five animal proteins in the first five ingredients.
 For dogs with multiple protein sensitivities, Acana Singles is the right fit.
 For dogs that tolerate multiple proteins and benefit from maximum animal-protein density, Orijen wins.

 Orijen is kibble; Stella & Chewy's is freeze-dried raw.
 The animal-ingredient density is comparable in both directions (85 percent for Orijen, 95 percent for Stella & Chewy's), but the cost structures differ.
-Orijen at $4.21 per pound is significantly cheaper than Stella & Chewy's at $31 per pound on a rehydrated basis.
+Orijen at this price per pound is significantly cheaper than Stella & Chewy's at this price per pound on a rehydrated basis.
 For owners who want raw-style nutrition at kibble pricing, Orijen is the closest you can get inside the kibble format.

 The 449 kcal per cup figure reflects the high meat and fat inclusion.
 Animal protein and animal fat are calorie-dense compared with grains and legumes.
 For active or working dogs, that density is a feature: smaller portions deliver more calories.
 For sedentary or weight-prone dogs, the density requires careful portion control.
 Champion Petfoods publishes a feeding guide on the bag calibrated to the calorie density.